 But the same cannot be said about Ligue 1 and Bundesliga, where it has been a regular occurrence in both leagues over the years.
 Bayern and PSG have been flying away with the domestic titles and will continue to do so for the foreseeable future.

-Premier League fans have recently branded the La Liga as a ‘farmers league’ following Thomas Tuchel’s Chelsea’s Champions League victory over Atletico Madrid.
+Premier League fans have branded the La Liga as a ‘farmers league’ following Thomas Tuchel’s Chelsea’s Champions League victory over Atletico Madrid in.
 Barcelona were thrashed by Paris Saint-Germain, while Borussia Dortmund were knocked out by Sevilla.

-This does not paint a good picture for La Liga as Atletico Madrid who sit on top of the league were comprehensively beaten by the London giants.
-What’s more, the aggregate score between Premier League and La Liga teams in Europe this season is 11-0
+This does not paint a good picture for La Liga as Atletico Madrid who won the 2020-21 league title were comprehensively beaten by the London giants.
+What’s more, the aggregate score between Premier League and La Liga teams in Europe that season was 11-0

-Although, the last two winners have hailed from England (Liverpool) and Germany (Bayern Munich) with Spain pinning their hopes on Zinedine Zidane’s outfit this term.
-Defending champions Bayern and current Premier League leaders Manchester City are among the favorites to win this season’s Champions League.
+Although, the last three winners have hailed from England (Liverpool, Chelsea) and Germany (Bayern Munich) with Spain pinning their hopes on Carlo Ancelotti’s outfit this term.